d-xo/untrustix-git/readme.md

 # untrustix-git

-This is a design for a git backed append only log of nix build results for use within some binary transparency scheme.
-It makes use of the new [partial clone](https://git-scm.com/docs/partial-clone) features in git to allow for very lightweight log followers.
+This is a design for a git backed, cryptographically verifiable, append only log of nix build results for use within some binary transparency scheme.
+It makes use of the new [partial clone](https://git-scm.com/docs/partial-clone) features in git to allow for very lightweight log followers (hundreds of kilobytes of local state required).

 As far as I can tell there are no major git hosting services that currently support partial clones in git, although gitlab are currently working to enable support